Kirwan - West

 Kirwan - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kirwan - West's dwelling structures, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Kirwan - West was at 26.3%, aligning with Non-Metro Qld's level.
-The remaining dwellings were either mortgaged (40.3%) or rented (33.4%).
-The median monthly mortgage repayment in the area was $1,517, similar to Non-Metro Qld's average.
-The median weekly rent figure was recorded at $350, compared to Non-Metro Qld's $305.
-Nationally, Kirwan - West's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375 per week.
+Dwelling structure in Kirwan-West, as evaluated at the latest Census, consisted of 92.7% houses and 7.3% other dwellings.
+In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
+The level of home ownership in Kirwan-West was 26.3%, with the remainder being mortgaged (40.3%) or rented (33.4%).
+The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $350, compared to Non-Metro Qld's $305.
+Nationally, Kirwan-West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing